tarantool/doc/doc/book/connectors/index.rst

 complications of the binary protocol.
 Language-specific drivers provide a friendly way to store domain language data structures in Tarantool.
-A complete description of the binary protocol is maintained in annotated Backus-Naur form in the source tree: please see the page about :ref:`Tarantool's binary protocol <box_protocol-iproto_protocol>`.
+A complete description of the binary protocol is maintained in annotated Backus-Naur form in the source tree.
+For detailed examples and diagrams of all binary-protocol requests and responses, see
+:ref:`Tarantool's binary protocol <box_protocol-iproto_protocol>`.

 ====================================================================